Data Logging¶

 Once checked, the Control Port is used for command communication and the Data Reception Port is used for continuous data collection.

-Note: Make sure both ports on the target board are connected to PC before settings.
+Note: Make sure both ports on the target board are connected to the PC before setting.

 Dataset Settings